davidpots/playsongnotes/_lessons/285 - 1979 smashing pumpkins.md

 ## Editor's notes

 Just starting to learn 1979 after many Patron requests.
 Practicing it this week (Feb 17), look for the lesson this weekend (Feb 22-23).

-## Lyrics with chords

-Coming soon...
+After my first day of practice, I'd added my initial notes below.
+More to come...

+## Tuning notes

+Tune down 1/2 step to play along with the band version.
+This probably makes the bend you repeat quite often easier to do too, I imagine?

 ## Day 1 of practice

+Keep it simple at first – don't expect yourself to capture the subtle nuance of the droning 6th string, the bend you do in the 3rd measure of the intro/verse, etc.

 Start with the bass notes...